-At Foley Freeman, PLLC, our Eagle probate lawyers invest the time, resources, and attention to detail to provide personalized legal guidance and support that our clients can rely on when it matters most.
+At Foley Freeman, PLLC, our Eagle probate attorney invests the time, resources, and attention to detail to provide personalized legal guidance and support that our clients can rely on when it matters most.
 We have extensive experience with probate law in Ada County.
 If you have any questions about a probate law issue, we are here as a legal resource.
 Contact us today to arrange your completely confidential, no obligation initial consultation.

 Understanding Probate in Ada County